ChristopherWMM-archive/Terra-Old/README.md

 Terra is a top down, 2D, world generator aimed at creating and populating realistic worlds based on a multitude of factors.

 ###Advanced Perlin Noise
 Terra's perlin noise allows for a multitude of powerful functions.
-These range from optional fall off maps to controllable octaves, persistance, lacunarity, and pseudorandom seeding.
+These range from optional fall off maps to controllable octaves, persistance, lacunarity, and pseudo-random seeding.

 |               *Base Noise*               |             *Fall Off Maps*              |          *Controllable Values*           |                 *Seeds*                  |